How to Stop a DDoS Attack?

-“If your website is a shop, Distributed Denial of Service (DDoS) is like sending in a mob that doesn’t let your customers get in.
-Imagine tens of thousands of fake shoppers eating up your resources, all at once.”
+“Imagine your website is a store, Distributed Denial of Service (DDoS) is like a mob in front of your store that doesn’t let your customers get in.
+It’s an unpleasant situation having tens of thousands of fake shoppers eating up your valuable resources, all at once.”
 Know how to stop DDoS attacks.

 Take a look at some recent findings that provide a glimpse into the lethality of a DDoS attack.

 - DDoS attacks cost banks up to $100, 000 per hour.

 - 20% of such attacks last for days and even months.

 - 87% of the attacked companies were hit more than once.

 - 13% more DDoS attacks in 2021 than in 2019

 Regardless of the business you’re in, keeping a business application up and running is critical to your brand’s reputation, and hackers want to exploit this weakness with DDoS attacks.
 The unpredictability of these attacks makes it difficult to prepare for them, which further incentivizes criminals to take action.

 Let’s learn more about the problem, and how your business and data centers can defend against DDoS attacks.
 Also if you’d like to test a website for risks, start with AppTrana Free Trial.

 This is a classic type of DDoS attack, which exercises a massive amount of traffic to overwhelm bandwidth and makes it impossible for valid traffic to flow in and out of the victim site.
 Attackers carry out this volumetric DDoS attack to completely saturate the target’s network capacity.